Labor–Green Accord: 1989 Tasmanian election

 The election took place on 13 May 1989.
-Tasmanian elections use the Hare-Clark Proportional method of Single Transferable Votes, and in 1989 the Tasmanian House of Assembly (the lower house of the Parliament of Tasmania) consisted of 35 seats—seven members from each of Tasmania's five electorates.
+Tasmanian elections use the Hare-Clark proportional method of single transferable votes, and in 1989 the Tasmanian House of Assembly (the lower house of the Parliament of Tasmania) consisted of 35 seats—seven members from each of Tasmania's five electorates.

 The Liberal Party led by Premier Robin Gray suffered a two-seat swing, leaving them with 17 seats, one short of a majority.
 Labor (led by Michael Field) won 13.
 The Green Independents won 5 seats, giving them the balance of power in the parliament.

 The five Green MPs and their electorates were Dr Bob Brown (Denison), Christine Milne (Lyons), Dr Gerry Bates (Franklin), Lance Armstrong (Bass) and Di Hollister (Braddon).

-Gray refused to concede defeat, and announced his intention to form a minority government, exercising his right to stay on as Premier until defeated on the floor of the House of Assembly.
-He also stated that if Labor and the Greens attempted to do a deal to form government, he would advise the Governor of Tasmania, Sir Phillip Bennett, to dissolve parliament and call a fresh election.

-The accord was signed on 29 May.
-Governor Bennett considered Gray's request to call another election but declined, as constitutionally the Gray government was still in caretaker mode, and he had assurances from the Greens that they would support a Field government.
-He therefore concluded that Gray no longer had enough support to govern, and was therefore not in a position to ask for a new election.
-When the new House rejected Gray's choice for Speaker, Gray took this as evidence that he had indeed lost the support of the chamber and resigned.
-Bennett then commissioned Field as Premier.
+On 29 May 1989 the results of the general election were officially declared.
+On the same day the Tasmanian Parliamentary Accord was signed by Michael Field, Leader of the Opposition, and Bob Brown, a member for Denison.
+Field submitted the Accord to the Governor of Tasmania, Sir Phillip Bennett, in support of a proposition that the Governor should commission a Labor-led minority.
+The Governor declined Field's proposal and a new minority government with Gray as Premier was sworn in on 1 June.